sparshs03/BruteTrade/README.md

 # BruteTrade

-BruteTrade is a PoC to showcase how Brute-Forceing certain parameters can be utilized in a system to find potential Market
+BruteTrade is a PoC to showcase how Brute-Forceing certain parameters can be utilized in a system to find potential Market Bias

 ![](Misc/BT-Demo.gif)